DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - MALWARE (MALICIOUS SOFTWARE) refers to a variety of harmful programs that can infect a computer
 - VIRUSES infect other software (a ‘host program’)
-    - The VIRUS spreads as the software is shared by USERS.
-Typically, they CORRUPT or MODIFY files on the TARGET computer
+    - The VIRUS spreads as the software is shared by users.
+Typically, they corrupt or modify files on the target computer
 - WORMS do not require a host program.
 They are standalone malware and they are able to spread on their own, without user interaction.
-They spread of WORMS can congest the NETWORK but the ‘payload’ of a WORM can cause additional harm to TARGET DEVICES
+They spread of WORMS can congest the NETWORK but the ‘payload’ of a WORM can cause additional harm to target devices

-- TROJAN HORSES are harmful software that is disguised as LEGITIMATE software.
+- TROJAN HORSES are harmful software that is disguised as legitimate software.
 They are spread through user interaction such as opening email attachments, downloading a file from the Internet.

-The above MALWARE types can exploit various VULNERABILITIES to threaten any of the CIA of a target DEVICE
+The above MALWARE types can exploit various VULNERABILITIES to threaten any of the CIA of a target device

-** There are MANY types of MALWARE
+** There are many types of MALWARE

 ---

 SOCIAL ENGINEERING ATTACKS

-- SOCIAL ENGINEERING ATTACKS target the most vulnerable part of ANY system - PEOPLE!
+- SOCIAL ENGINEERING ATTACKS target the most vulnerable part of any system - PEOPLE!
 - They involve psychological manipulation to make the target reveal confidential information or perform some action

 - PHISHING typically involves fraudulent emails that appear to come from a legitimate business (Amazon, bank, credit card company, etc) and contain links to a fraudulent website that seems legitimate.
 Users are told to login to the fraudulent website, providing their login credentials to the attacker.